 4. Duplicated data mistakes

-In parallel to pain point number three, where reports have been locked to incapacitate incorrect changes, incorrect data can often be duplicated when creating new reports.
+In parallel to pain point number three, where reports have been locked to incapacitate incorrect changes, incorrect data can often be duplicated when creating new reports and forecasts.
 The time taken to fix this mistake across the reports can be an equally time-consuming headache.
 While reviewing a spreadsheet before it is shared can avoid this error, it can be easy to overlook one wrong cell and have this pain occur.

 5. The manual labour of love that Excel encourages

-Unfortunately, the largest pain point we’ve come across is the manual effort Excel requires.
+Unfortunately, the largest pain point we have come across is the manual effort Excel requires.
 Updating data in an Excel spreadsheet is not a simple task.
 Instead, it is time-consuming and prone to human error.
 Combined with any of the above pain points, manual changes to your spreadsheets tends to be the pain point that is the proverbial straw on the finance team’s back.

 So, with all these problems, where does a finance team start in order to solve them?
 Well, across the five pain points we see three main problems: speed, multiple reports, and manual processes.
 All of which can be combated with an automated system that is designed to consolidate the vast amount of data that Excel can’t handle.
 It’s just about discovering which financial software meets your needs best.